-Minimal Risk Study or Above Minimal Risk Study?
+THE REVIEW PROCESS Minimal Risk Study or Above Minimal Risk Study?

 Minimal Risk studies will undergo a delegated review process and a Notice of Ethical Review (NER) requesting revisions will be issued or an approval letter will be sent to researchers.
 Minimal risk studies can be submitted to the REB at any time, there are no deadlines for submission.
 Above Minimal Risk Studies are reviewed at monthly board meetings

-Process Flow Map for Delegated Review and Lowest Risk Review for Standard and Secondary Use applications

-Delegated Review for Course Based and Approved at Another Institution applications

-Full Board Reviews of Above Minimal Risk Research with 3 possibilities: Provisional Approval with changes to Chair or to Full Board Or rarely Approval Compliance Specialist reviews and asks for clarification (NER) or Approves as is

-Researcher responds to

-NER and submits relevant

-documentation or, if

-approved proceeds with

-the study
+THE RESEARCH ETHICS BOARD MEMBERSHIP 2 Chairs and a Vice Chair

+Voluntary Membership

+Faculty from various departments and Staff

+Subject Matter Experts

+Community Members (including expertise in law and medical research)

+Students
-Continuing Review of Studies: Amendments to approved study design or documents (changes to approved study must be submitted for review) and annual renewals.

-RESEARCH SHOULD HAVE POTENTIAL FOR ACADEMIC/SCIENTIFIC MERIT

-Question of sufficient value

-Conducted as per REB-approved protocol

-Findings disseminated accurately and in timely way

-Public trust is critical:
+Compliance Specialist reviews and asks for clarification (NER) or Approves as is Researcher responds to NER and submits relevant documentation or, if approved proceeds with the study Continuing Review of Studies: Amendments to approved study design or documents and annual renewals.
+RESEARCH SHOULD HAVE POTENTIAL FOR ACADEMIC/SCIENTIFIC MERIT Question of sufficient value Conducted as per REB-approved protocol Findings disseminated accurately and in timely way Public trust is critical:

 Trust in the Institution

 Trust in the Investigator

 Trust in the research process

-INFORMED CONSENT TCPS 2 2022 ARTICLE 3.2

-Obtained BEFORE research begins.
+INFORMED CONSENT TCPS 2 2022 ARTICLE 3.2 Obtained BEFORE research begins.

-Maintained throughout

-Consent ≠ contract as the participant is not obligated to stay in the study or comply by signing the consent form, however, the researcher does have a responsibility to the participant and society through the consent form to have provided full disclosure of all study procedures and risks
+Maintained throughout Consent ≠ contract as the participant is not obligated to stay in the study or comply by signing the consent form, however, the researcher does have a responsibility to the participant and society through the consent form to have provided full disclosure of all study procedures and risks

-INFORMED AND VOLUNTARY CONSENT

-Relevant language-technical terminology should be explained in lay terms.
+INFORMED AND VOLUNTARY CONSENT Relevant language-technical terminology should be explained in lay terms.
 Appropriate reading level-we usually suggest a grade 6-8 reading level.
 Culturally Appropriateconsideration to the values and customs of others.
 Recruitment must not be coercive and without undue influence.
 Adequate time to consider participation.

 "The biggest risk in this study is just reading the consent form!"
 WHAT IS FREE AND INFORMED CONSENT?

-Informed: it is the responsibility of the researchers to make sure that participants are provided with all information relevant to their continuing willingness to consent to participate in the research-thus the notion of ongoing consent(i.e. study procedures, risks, time required, data security precautions)-any changes or new knowledge must be shared with participants
+Informed: it is the responsibility of the researchers to make sure that participants are provided with all information relevant to their continuing willingness to consent to participate in the research-thus the notion of ongoing consent-any changes or new knowledge must be shared with participants

 Voluntary: if, for any reason, participants reconsider their decision to be part of the research it is their ongoing right to withdraw without any sort of penalty-a participant does not need to provide any reasons for withdrawing from a study and should be able to ask that their data and human biological materials also be removed from the study.

 Meaningful: any change in cognitive status or ability to provide informed and voluntary consent must negate the consent status of that participant

-RISK ASSESSMENT SHOULD INCLUDE THE VULNERABILITY OF PARTICIPANT POOL FOR THE STUDY
+RISK ASSESSMENT SHOULD INCLUDE THE VULNERABILITY OF PARTICIPANT POOL FOR THE STUDY AND CAPACITY TO CONSENT OR ASSENT

 Marginalized Groups or Populations: Women, BIPOC populations that have traditionally been either under represented in research or been used for ill designed and ethically problematic research

 Women

 Black, Indigenous or People of Color

+2SLGBTQ+

-Those that are mentally or physically Challenged or Disabled
+Those that are mentally or physically Challenged or Divergent

 Economically disenfranchised

 Children

 The Elderly

 Students, when the researcher is in a position of power

-Those traditionally excluded from research such as LGBTQIAS+

-CAPACITY

-Ability of participants to understand relevant information presented about a research project and to appreciate the potential consequences of their decision to participate or not participate

-Affected by:

-The complexity of the choice being made

-The circumstances surrounding the decision

-The point in time at which consent is sought

 RELEVANT ETHICS CONSIDERATIONS

 Behavioural Research

 Key things to keep in mind:

 Recruitment method-how are participants determined for your project-what is rationale for inclusion criteria?
 Submit all recruitment material.

-The Consent Process most be thorough and debriefing process outlined.
+The Consent Process most be thorough.